14 Best Instagram Spots on Paros (With a Map!)

 11. Lefkes Café (Lefkes)

 I refer to this spot as Lefkes Café, though I’m really not sure whether or not it is truly a café – it just has that café vibe with outdoor tables.
 This spot is located within the square by the Agia Triada Church.
-It’s a great spot to rest your weary feet, people watch, and snap some cute pictures.
+I especially loved the light blue doors and window frames paired with the bougainvillea blooming overhead.
+The tiny tables and chairs outside also make perfect props for photos and add to the cozy Greek café atmosphere.

 12. Bougainvillea Corner House (Lefkes)